MyMNProject/mymn-guides/guides/auto_guide.md

 sample for mn1:
 masternode start-alias mn1

 Complete!
-Thank you for joining the revival mymn coin.
+Thank you for joining the MyMN coin.